Sorry, you need to enable JavaScript to visit this website.

 Funding

-All traineeships and apprenticeships within the Danish education system and the labour market measures are publicly funded by the sector ministries.
+All traineeships and apprenticeships within the Danish education system and the labour market measures are publicly funded by sector ministries.

-Private traineeships are funded by the private companies.
+Private traineeships are funded by private companies.

 According to the tripartite agreement II of 2016, companies within the VET sector must contribute to the Employers’ Reimbursement Fund (AUB).
-The fund compensates companies that have apprentices, whereas companies with no apprentices must contribute with a larger share.
+The fund compensates companies that have apprentices, whereas companies with no apprentices must contribute a larger share.

 Quality assurance